Bookworm-project/BookwormDB/README.md

 python parse.py
 ```

-Then Create a bookworm.cnf file in the file.
+Create a bookworm.cnf file in the file.
 (This isn't always necessary; usually
 it can just infer the database name from your current directory.)
 ```
 echo "[client]\ndatabase=txtlab450" > bookworm.cnf